-NOTE: Check job prints for any requirements for mounting of speed monitoring tachometer or magnetic speed pick-up unit.
+Check job prints for any requirements for mounting of speed monitoring tachometer or Magnetic speed pick-up unit.
+Tachometer units mount best to end of motor shaft or driven by wheel off of drive sheave.
 Magnetic pick-up sensor is mounted using uni-strut to detect magnets glued on to motor shaft.
-In any case, you must use shielded cable to wire unit to controller.
+In either case, you must use shielded cable to wire unit to controller.